Hackclub-OC/Vision-OS/README.md

 Website with design similar to what you see inside an Apple's Vision Pro.
 Created using Framer Motion, Nextjs, TailwindCSS and Shadcn!!
 Hosted at https://vision-os.xyz and https://vos.theme-verse.com!

+## **Things to note**
+- Note that running this in development mode might throw some errors which you will need to fix manually after installing the required packages
+- **You cannot use this repo for the hackclub high seas if you are a member of hackclub**

 ## Inspiration
 The inspiration for this website is gattered from various components, websites and people!